hmgreen44/Digital-Clock/Pseudocode.md

 Get min
 Get sec

-if hour is
+if hour is less than 12 return am

-if hour is
+if hour is greater than 12 return pm -12

 let current time = hour + min + sec + am_pm